compayser/cogmapoptimizer/examples/Example2/Example2_en.md

 ### 2.3 Human Solutions

-The results of creating a model describing the technical processes of construction and carrying out cognitive modeling are the so-called ìburndown chartsî, which are shown in Fig. 3-4.
+The results of creating a model describing the technical processes of construction and carrying out cognitive modeling are the so-called ‚Äúburndown charts‚Äù, which are shown in Fig. 3-4.
 For first example, the abscissa shows the construction time expressed in weeks, for second one - in days.
 The y-axis in both examples displays the amount of remaining work in conventional units.

 ![Fig. 3](pics/yPic3.png)

-Fig. 3 ó Example 2a.
+Fig. 3 ‚Äî Example 2a.
 The result of cognitive modeling in the form of a task combustion diagram for a general work schedule_

 ![Fig. 4](pics/yPic4.png)

-Fig. 4 ó Example 2b.
+Fig. 4 ‚Äî Example 2b.
 The result of cognitive modeling in the form of a task combustion diagram for the schedule of a particular stage of work (laying out the foundation)_

 As can be seen from the presented graphs, the duration of work both according to the [general schedule](pics/yPlan-General.png) and the [particular stage schedule](pics/yPlan-Particular.png) coincide with those planned in accordance with the construction project.
 This confirms the correctness of the selection of weighting coefficients for both vertices and edges, as well as (in general) the adequacy of the proposed model.